martin-prillard/shavadoop/README.md

 My own implementation of Hadoop MapReduce in Java.

-This includes :
+This includes:
-* launch wordcount algorithm on large files with parallel distributed computing via multiple computers in a network
+* a parallel and distributed computing system via multiple computers in a local network
-* task tracker to manage and relaunch task failed, thanks to socket communication
+* a simple Wordcount algorithm to apply on large files
-* manage files transfer between computers, thanks to scp
+* a JobTracker to relaunch tasks which failed during MapReduce process (socket communication)
-* manage the number of cores of each computer connected to optimize parallel computing
+* the files's transfer between computers, thanks to scp (do not require a Distributed File System)

 ![Benchmark](res/readme/benchmark.PNG)